Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Flixbus

-FAQs about the train journey from Heidelberg to Genoa
+What do people frequently ask about the train journey from Heidelberg to Genoa?

 Want to know more about your journey from Heidelberg to Genoa?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.